ash-bergs/battleships/README.md

 Want to move a whole line of code up or down?: Highlight the selected code, then hold ALT and ⬆⬇⬅➡

+### Current Problems:

+The single player game begins before a user places all of their ships... 🤔

+I think i want to make the theme darker, and add the option to use a light theme for those with halation and other optic problems

+<a href="#top">Return to top</a>